 Colin moved to Columbus from Seattle, WA, in the summer of 2016 to join the faculty at Grant Family Medicine.
 Having lived in Seattle for the prior 15 years, including his medical school training at the University of Washington and his residency training at Swedish Cherry Hill, it was quite a change!
 Why Columbus?
 So that he could join his fiancée (now wife), Kristin, who is continuing her residency training.
 When looking for a position in Columbus, though, he was drawn to Grant because of the program’s commitment to full-spectrum family medicine, with robust outpatient, inpatient, and obstetric care.
 He has a particular interest in health policy, reproductive health, and social activism.
 In his spare time he masquerades as a chef in his home kitchen, enjoys wine and the occasional dram of scotch, and obsessively follows soccer, particularly his beloved Arsenal and Sounders (although he’s working on a little space in his heart for the Crew).
 He & Kristin love living in Old Town East and have recently added a sweet brindled pit bull mix rescue named Winston to their lives.
 If you’ve got any questions or thoughts about any of the above, drop him a line!

 Dr. Rogers joined the faculty in February of 2015.
 Originally from the small town of Butler, OH, he attended undergrad at Denison University before heading to The Ohio State University for medical school.
 Yearning for adventure, he traveled to the Northwest for residency in rural Klamath Falls, OR, where he fell in love with the mountains and small town lifestyle.
 He practiced full spectrum rural family medicine outside of Asheville, NC for over four years before the Buckeye State lured him back home.
-He lives in Pickerington with his wife, Allison, a small animal veterinarian, three boys, two dogs, three cats, eleven goats, and six chickens.
+He lives in Pickerington with his wife, Allison, a small animal veterinarian, three boys, two dogs, three cats, fifteen goats, and five chickens.
 He enjoys running and reading (not necessarily at the same time) and has a healthy obsession with Buckeye Football!
-His interests in Family Medicine include low-risk obstetrics, pediatrics, and Hospice care.
+His interests in Family Medicine include low-risk obstetrics including Centering Pregnancy, Advocacy, and recruiting the brightest and best medical students to become Family Docs!
 His favorite thing about Grant is the variety- "There's no such thing as a boring day here!"

 Dr. Sams is a graduate of The Ohio State University College of Medicine and Grant Family Medicine Residency.
 She practiced full spectrum family medicine (including OB and doing vasectomies) in private practice for 13 years prior to returning to Grant as Faculty.
 In addition to her duties at Grant, she is actively involved with the Ohio Academy of Family physicians, including being a past president and current alternate delegate to the AAFP Congress of Delegates, and the American Academy of Family Physicians where she the 2016 Chair of the Commission on Governmental Advocacy.
 She is also involved in her local and national church, serving as a Ruling Elder and as faculty for CREDO, a wellness program for pastors.
 She also enjoys quilting and spending time with her family including her college aged daughters, Crystal and Grace.